The complete HSP Framework

 Behavioral change

 HSP is not only about understanding behavior.
-It is about locating which system layer needs updating so different behavior becomes available.
+It is about locating which system layer needs updating so different behavior or output becomes available.

-Behavior changes sustainably when the system receives new, safe feedback that can revise old predictions.
+Behavior changes sustainably when the system receives new, safe feedback that can revise old predictions and create more choice space.

 Safe experiment